kubernetes-retired/service-catalog/docs/v1/use-cases.md

 how the credentials were surfaced to the application -- which environment variables, volumes, etc.

-## Lifecycle of Service Instances
+## Lifecycle of Service ServiceInstances

-* As a Service Provider, I should be able to indicate that a Service Instance _may_ be upgraded (plan updateable), so that I can communicate Service capabilities to end users.
+* As a Service Provider, I should be able to indicate that a Service ServiceInstance _may_ be upgraded (plan updateable), so that I can communicate Service capabilities to end users.
-* As an Application Operator of a Service Instance, I want to be able to change the Service Instance plan so that I may size it appropriately for my needs.
+* As an Application Operator of a Service ServiceInstance, I want to be able to change the Service ServiceInstance plan so that I may size it appropriately for my needs.
-* What is the update story for bindings to a Service Instance?
+* What is the update story for bindings to a Service ServiceInstance?
-* What is the versioning and update story for a Service Instance: what happens when a broker changes the Services it provides?
+* What is the versioning and update story for a Service ServiceInstance: what happens when a broker changes the Services it provides?

-## Unbinding from a Service Instance
+## Unbinding from a Service ServiceInstance

 * TODO

-## Deprovisioning a Service Instance
+## Deprovisioning a Service ServiceInstance

 * TODO